Britain's FTSE falters as mining stocks lose ground

 * Miners impacted by Investec downgrade on sector

-LONDON, Aug 10 Britain's top share index slipped lower on Monday, weighed down by a drop in major mining stocks which were impacted by a broker's downgrade on the sector after another batch of weak data from China.
+LONDON, Aug 10 Britain's top share index slipped lower on Monday, weighed down by a drop in major mining stocks which were impacted by a broker's downgrade on the sector.

 Broker Investec downgraded several stocks in the sector and cut its commodity price forecast due to weakness in demand from China, the world's biggest metals consumer.

-Among mid caps, insurance company esure dropped 10.7 percent after its interim results marginally missed analysts' consensus forecast, hit by weakness in its motor insurance business.
+Among mid caps, insurance company Esure dropped 9.3 percent after its interim results marginally missed analysts' consensus forecast.
+(Editing by Tom Heneghan)

-"The company posted a massive 81 percent drop in trading profit from its motor insurance arm, decidedly offsetting a rise in premiums in other areas of the business," Augustin Eden, analyst at Accendo Markets, said in a note.
-(Editing by Digby Lidstone)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan